pranamg/PythonInExcel/docs/03-Data Cleaning & Preparation_02-Data Transformation.md

-Okay, let's move on to **Data Cleaning & Preparation - 2.
+The next topic in the data preparation series is **Data Cleaning & Preparation - 2.
 Data Transformation**.

-This phase is where you modify your data to address the issues identified in the Data Quality Assessment and prepare it for analysis or modeling.
-Transformations can include handling missing values, correcting data types, creating new features, scaling data, and encoding categorical variables.
+Data transformation is the process of modifying data to address issues identified during quality assessment and prepare it for analysis or modeling.
+This essential phase includes techniques for handling missing values, correcting data types, creating new features, scaling data, and encoding categorical variables.

-Based on your `piplist.txt`, we have robust libraries for this, including `pandas` (for core manipulation), `numpy`, and importantly, `scikit-learn` which provides excellent tools for preprocessing like imputation, scaling, and encoding.
+Based on [`piplist.txt`](./README.md) output, we have robust libraries for this, including `pandas` (for core manipulation), `numpy`, and importantly, `scikit-learn` which provides excellent tools for preprocessing like imputation, scaling, and encoding.

 **Step 1: Generate Sample Data for Transformation**